Softala-MLOPS/Supercomputing-review/Simplified instructions for OSS Platform.md

 ## Index

+## Notes

+At the time of making these instructions (9.12.2025), we have unfortunately not found an effective way to fix any mistakes done while creating the virtual machine.
+This means that if you get any of the steps wrong, you may need to delete everything and start over.
+Even if you try to manually delete something specific and install it again, the system may recognize the leftover files and refuse to proceed as intended.
+I know, it sucks.

 ## Pre-installments

 1. Before you begin creating the project, you need to make sure you have the necessary pre-installments.
 If you have done the initial practice installation (CLI-tool from oss-mlops-platform), then you can skip this section.